Anirudh257/Anirudh257.github.io/_posts/2018-06-21-How to prepare for top MNCs.md

 For beginners, <a href = "https://www.amazon.com/Fundamentals-Data-Structures-Ellis-Horowitz/dp/0929306406?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-d-20&linkCode=xm2&camp=2025&creative=165953&creativeASIN=0929306406">Fundamentals of Data Structures in C by Sahni Horowitz is good</a>.
 After reading it, you should be able to understand basic Data Structures, how they are implemented and fewer examples where they can be used.
 Don’t expect to learn advanced DS through this.
 After your basic concepts are clear and you are comfortable implementing them in a language of your choice, you can work on learning algorithms and solving problems.

 Many sites (including GeeksforGeeks) present problems in a very adhoc manner with no order of difficulty level.
 This makes things difficult for beginners because they don’t know the difficulty level of the problem they are attempting. <a href = "https://www.amazon.com/Data-Structures-Algorithms-Made-Easy/dp/819324527X/ref=sr_1_1?s=books&ie=UTF8&qid=1529638679&sr=1-1&keywords=data+structures+and+algorithms+made+easy+by+narasimha+karumanchi">Data Structures and Algorithms made easy by Narasimha Karumanchi</a> is a good read after you are comfortable with the basics.
 It has pretty good collection of problems organized by difficulty level.
 Just make sure to try to solve problems on your own instead of rushing for the solution.
-Once you have a fair understanding of DS and have got some confidence in solving problems, jump to online portals and start solving problems from topic of your choice. "><a href = "https://www.geeksforgeeks.org/">GeeksforGeeks</a> is good to start with.
+Once you have a fair understanding of DS and have got some confidence in solving problems, jump to online portals and start solving problems from topic of your choice. <a href = "https://www.geeksforgeeks.org/">GeeksforGeeks</a> is good to start with.

 **For Algorithms, <a href = "https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844/ref=sr_1_3?s=books&ie=UTF8&qid=1529638793&sr=1-3&keywords=cormen+introduction+to+algorithms">Introduction to Algorithms</a> by Cormen is a must read.**